ONSdigital/blaise-cli/README.md

 https://help.blaise.com/Blaise.html?blaise_data_interface.htm

 The data interface files tell Blaise how to connect to the database targets.
-They also create the objects required in the database, essentially the tables and columns.
+They are also used create the objects required in the database, essentially the tables and columns.

 Use the verb 'datainterface' to access the command, it then requires two parameters: